NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 <br /><br />

 ## Conclusion
-I cleaning the tech layoffs dataset was crucial for making the data reliable and easy to use.
-I removed duplicates, standardized entries, and fixed missing values to create a clear and organized dataset.
-By addressing encoding issues and unifying categories, I ensured consistency in the data.
-The cleaned dataset is now ready for exploratory data analysis (EDA), and I plan to conduct EDA in my next project.
+Cleaning the tech layoffs dataset was crucial to making the data reliable and easy to use.
+I removed duplicates, standardized entries, addressed missing values, and fixed encoding issues to create a clear, organized dataset.
+The cleaned dataset is now ready for exploratory data analysis (EDA), which is the next phase of this project.
+Stay tuned!